Jeanette Minniti

 —Kirkus Reviews

 “McGlincy cements his role as the premiere historian of the tradeshow world.
-He brings the past to life in vivid detail.”

 —Mark Hebert, Senior Reporter, ECN.